 - Sprinkle of salt to taste

-- Add the cinnamon stick, cardamom pods and ground cumin and Garlic to the onions.
+- Add the cinnamon stick, cardamom pods and ground cumin and garlic to the onions.

-- Add dry or drained rice, stirring to coat in onion and spices.
+- Add rinsed rice, stirring to coat in onion and spices.
 Add water, bring to the boil.
+Cover and reduce heat to a simmer.

-- Cover and reduce heat to a simmer.
-Leave covered for 8 mins, then turn heat off, leave covered & let it stand for 5 mins.
+- Leave covered for 8 mins, then turn heat off.
+Leave covered & let it stand for 5 mins.
 Fluff it up with a fork.
 Remove cardamon pods and cinnamon stick before serving.